fhellwig/pkglogger/README.md

     {timestamp} {level} {name}[{pid}] {file}: {message}

 where the `name` is the package name of the module specified in the call to the `pkglogger()` function and the `file` is the relative path of the module.

+You can change the default log format by either calling the `pkglogger.format(spec)` function or by setting the `LOG_FORMAT` environment variable.

+You can override the default log format by calling the `log.format(spec)` function on each logger created by calling the `pkglogger(module)` function.

 ##Logging to the Console